Oink's Pink Palace: Legal proceedings

 Between 23 and 28 May 2008 six former members were arrested and questioned, but released on bail without being charged.

 On 12 September 2008 five of the six members of OiNK who had previously been arrested were charged with copyright infringement.
 The sixth, OiNK's administrator Alan Ellis, had bail extended four times until 10 September 2008, when he was finally charged with conspiracy to defraud.
 A hearing was held at a magistrates' court on 24 September 2008.

 On 24 September Ellis's case, along with the case of one of the former OiNK members charged with copyright infringement, were referred to Teesside Crown Court sitting at Middlesbrough, with the next hearing scheduled for 2 October 2008 but the conspiracy to defraud case was adjourned until 14 November 2008 at Teesside Crown Court.
 It was then adjourned again until 12 December, then 23 March 2009, then 15 May 2009, and once again until 25 September 2009.

 In December 2008 four of the former OiNK members pleaded guilty at Teesside Crown Court, where they were charged with copyright infringement offences.
 Three were sentenced to a total of 330 hours of community service and court costs of £378 each; the other fined £500.
 A further defendant, also charged with a copyright infringement offence, pleaded not guilty and was set for trial along with the administrator of the site, Alan Ellis.

 On 15 January 2010 Ellis was found not guilty of conspiracy to defraud, with the jury returning a unanimous verdict.
 Ellis was represented by Morgan Rose, with Alex Stein as the barrister.

 The CPS took the decision to continue the prosecution against the final OiNK defendant, Matthew Wyatt, despite their failure to secure a conviction against Ellis.
 The matter was due to proceed to trial but, at the eleventh hour, the CPS decided to drop the case entirely.
 Commentary at the time suggested that this was in an effort to shield the International Federation of the Phonographic Industry and the British Phonographic Industry from explaining the methods by which they secured the evidence against Wyatt, as well as the practices of the music industry in general.
-Wyatt was represented by David Cook of Burrows Bussin.
-Cook would later go on to successfully represent one of the defendants from the popular FileSoup forum, acquitted of similar allegations in March 2011.
-David Cook later moved to Manchester-based firm Pannone Solicitors, and defends clients in cyber crime prosecutions nationally.